tc39/proposal-record-tuple/README.md

 #### Tuple

-A value type data structure that stores a series ofvalues in form of value types.
+A value type data structure that stores a series of values in form of value types.

 #### Immutable Data Structure